delonnewman/invokable/README.md

 # Invokable

-Treat Hashes, Arrays, Sets and Objects as Functions
+Treat any Object, Hashes, Arrays, and Sets as Procs (like Enumerable but for Procs)

 # Synopsis